-Emptying the basket in the pool pump strainer is a regular part of pool maintenance, just as emptying debris out of the skimmer baskets is.
+Emptying the pool pump basket (strainer basket) is a regular part of pool maintenance, just as emptying debris out of the skimmer baskets is.

 But unlike emptying a skimmer basket, when you empty a pool pump basket it is easy to introduce lots of air into the system which can lead to an airlock.